87: Samantha Béart Joins the Party!

 I'm trying to find, I don't know if you guys have seen it, that video that's like what Americans sound like to other people.

-speaking gibberish like they're just they're making american sounds but not words and it's so strange.
+Like they're just, they're making American sounds, but not words.
+And it's so strange.

 I know this.

-And so everyone just thought it meant something.
+And so everyone just thought it meant something, which I love.
+I love that.

 Yeah.